mtaouk/Core-SNP-filter-methods/largescale_analysis/README.md

 seqkit grep -f pass.txt  core.full.aln > passcov.core.full.aln
 ```

-The list of pass genomes for *S. entereica* can be found
+The list of pass genomes for *S.* Typhi can be found
 [here](https://github.com/mtaouk/Core-SNP-filter-methods/blob/main/largescale_analysis/S_enterica/Senterica_pass.txt).

 The list of pass genomes for *N. gonorrhoeae* can be found